Check if you need a visitor visa or an NZeTA

-For information about visas during COVID-19, visit the Immigration NZ website.
+For information about visas and COVID-19, visit the Immigration NZ website.

 Permanent residents: Yes.

 Citizens: No — you don’t need a visitor visa either.

 Permanent residents and citizens both get an Australian Resident Visa when they arrive in New Zealand.